Decamethylsilicocene: Synthesis

 The first synthesis of decamethylsilicocene was reported by Jutzi and coworkers in 1986.
 It involved reduction of bis(pentamethylcyclopentadienyl)silicon(IV) dichloride with two equivalents of sodium naphthalenide to generate decamethylsilicocene, naphthalene, and sodium chloride.
 Generation of the sterically crowded bis(pentamethylcyclopentadienyl)silicon(IV) dichloride required several steps, beginning with double deprotonation of (C5Me4H)2SiCl2 using tert-butyllithium, followed by treatment of the resultant (C5Me4Li)2SiCl2 with methyl iodide.

 Decamethylsilicocene is soluble in aprotic solvents such as hexane, benzene, and chlorinated solvents.
 Molecular weight determinations show that decamethylsilicocene exists as a monomer in benzene.
 The 1H NMR spectrum shows one sharp signal and the 13C-{1H} shows two signals one for the ring carbons and one for the methyl group carbons, consistent with the proposed averaged five-fold symmetric structure in solution and η5 coordination of the pentamethylcyclopentadienyl groups.

 A recent synthesis directly forms decamethylsilicocene through salt metathesis from an N-heterocyclic carbene-stabilized silylene.
 This synthetic route avoids the synthesis of the bis(pentamethylcyclopentadienyl)silicon(IV) dichloride starting material.
-In this synthesis, the NHC-stabilized silylene (NHC=C[N\s(C6H3–2,6–iPr2)CH]2) was treated with the potassium salt of decamethylcyclopentadiene at -30 C, followed by extraction of decamethylsilicocene into hexane at -60 C to remove the NHC and KCl byproducts.
+In this synthesis, the NHC-stabilized silylene (NHC=C[N\s(C6H3–2,6–iPr2)CH]2) was treated with the potassium salt of pentamethylcyclopentadiene at -30 C, followed by extraction of decamethylsilicocene into hexane at -60 C to remove the NHC and KCl byproducts.